Mumuskeh/An-Uncalled-for-Patch-Collection/03 Items/03 Meds/_No_Data's meds mods/readme.txt

 It would also be neat to make a certain per faction/area loot chance for the faction medkits.
 Will look in the future.

+A version for Food Poisoning is provided for Minor Meds and the merge.
+It will disable Minor Meds' active charcoal in favor of Food Poisoning.

 ----------------------------------------------------------
 -Patches: